LeeBigelow/Tarot-Reading-Web/README.md

 # Tarot-Reading-Web
-Simple Tarot reading wth vintage card images using HTML, CSS, JavaScript, and vintage.
+Simple Tarot reading wth vintage card images using HTML, CSS, JavaScript.

 I wanted play with ImageMagick and GIMP.
 I had also been exploring the online museum archives of old Tarot cards.
 Decided to see if I could clean the cards up a bit.
 Then I wanted to play with JavaScript and thus I made this.

-If you want to play with it can download as a zip, unzip, and load the html files in a web browser:
+If you want to play with it you should be able to just download as a zip, unzip, and load the html files in a web browser:

 [Tarot-Reading-Web-main.zip](https://github.com/LeeBigelow/Tarot-Reading-Web/archive/refs/heads/main.zip)